MaryamRamezaniGithub/MysqlToElasticsearch/README.md

  #### Step 7: Monitor Airflow DAGs from Airflow Web Server

- If every thing goes well you can see the following pipeline in Graph tab of your Airflow We Server
+ If every thing goes well you can see the following pipeline in Graph tab of your Airflow Web Server

  ![8](https://github.com/user-attachments/assets/312f0396-42fe-4683-8ec3-ab82d2aad87b)